Skip to main content

 Information and Resources

-Make a Plan: Create and practice an emergency plan so your family will know what to do in a crisis.
+How to Make a Family Plan: Create and practice an emergency plan so your family will know what to do in a crisis.

 California Governor’s Office of Emergency Services